-There are no significant items determined to be unrecognized tax benefits taken or expected to be taken in a tax return, in accordance with ASC 740 "Income Taxes" ("ASC 740"), which clarifies the accounting for uncertainty in income taxes recognized in the financial statements, that have been recorded on the Company's financial statements for the period ended December 31, 2019.
+There are no significant items determined to be unrecognized tax benefits taken or expected to be taken in a tax return, in accordance with ASC 740 "Income Taxes" ("ASC 740"), which clarifies the accounting for uncertainty in income taxes recognized in the financial statements, that have been recorded on the Company's financial statements for the periods ended December 31, 2021 and 2020.
 The Company does not anticipate a material change to unrecognized tax benefits in the next twelve months.

 Additionally, ASC 740 provides guidance on the recognition of interest and penalties related to income taxes.
-There were no interest or penalties related to income taxes that have been accrued or recognized as of and for the period ended December 31, 2019.
+There were no interest or penalties related to income taxes that have been accrued or recognized as of and for the periods ended December 31, 2021 and 2020.